 Jane Claire Hervey is a community and brand development director, award-winning curator, creative producer and accidental nonprofit founder.

-Currently, she directs Future Front, a 501c3 cultural space she founded in 2015, alongside her own creative consultancy, group work.
+Currently, she directs Future Front, a 501c3 cultural space she founded in 2021, alongside her own consultancy, group work.

-Jane has also composed records & music as an independent recording artist for global projects since 2012, pulling influences from the likes of Björk and Frank Ocean.
+Jane has also composed records and music as an independent recording artist for global projects since 2012, pulling influences from Björk to Frank Ocean.

-The daughter of a naturalist, her artistic work is a practice in witnessing, blending sonic landscapes and spoken word with reimagined symbols of rodeo queen girlhood and the Gulf Coast tropics.
-Since putting out her first four-track lo-fi EP “Sour Grapefruit” in 2019, she has played South by Southwest (SXSW), opened for the likes of OSHUN, Nomi Ruiz, Bunny Michael and composed for an internationally recognized cross-border album.
+The daughter of a naturalist, her artistic work is a practice in witnessing, blending sonic landscapes and spoken word with the Gulf Coast tropics and reimagined symbols of rodeo queen girlhood.
+Since putting out her first four-track lo-fi EP “Sour Grapefruit” in 2019, she has opened for the likes of OSHUN, Nomi Ruiz, Bunny Michael, played stages for festivals like South by Southwest (SXSW) and composed for an internationally recognized cross-border album.

 Originally from the South Texas border, Hervey now lives and works in Austin, Texas.